👥 222 job seekers have signed up so far.

 Breaking into product management in five months with 3+ offers

-Breaking into product management took me about five months, and the choice that mattered most was picking focus over a scattergun approach.
+Breaking into product management took me about five months, and the choice that mattered most was focus.
 Instead of applying to every PM opening I could find, I narrowed my search to the education sector, an industry I already had real experience in.
 That context paid off more than I'd guessed.
 When interviewers asked why a feature should exist or how to prioritize a roadmap, I could answer with actual conviction instead of inventing hypotheticals on the spot.
 The portfolio came together almost in parallel with the applications.
 I started publishing product case studies online, working through real problems in edtech products I used or admired, writing out my thinking on user research, prioritization frameworks, and trade-offs.
 It was painstaking to put together, but it gave me something concrete to point to in conversations.
 Recruiters and hiring managers could read my reasoning before we even got on a call, which filtered me into serious conversations faster.
-Beyond the case studies, I leaned hard on LinkedIn, not just to apply but to genuinely network.
+Beyond the case studies, I leaned hard on LinkedIn, not just to apply but to network.
 I reached out to PMs already working in education and asked for feedback on my case studies and honest takes on what they looked for in junior candidates.
 Those conversations shaped how I interviewed more than any prep course did, and a few of those connections eventually became the direct referrals that opened the right doors.
 Nearly all of my meaningful opportunities came through networking rather than cold applications.
 The 150 days felt long while I was living them.
-Twenty interviews across multiple companies in Bangalore meant a lot of repetition, a lot of rejection, and a few weeks where I genuinely questioned whether the transition was realistic.
+Twenty interviews across multiple companies in Bangalore meant a lot of repetition, a lot of rejection, and a few weeks where I questioned whether the transition was realistic.
 But by the end I had more than three offers to weigh, and I accepted one that felt right both on role scope and the hybrid setup.
 The salary came in around 18,000 USD a year, which for an Associate PM position felt like a fair starting point.
-Staying in an industry I already understood, and making my thinking visible in public, turned out to be a faster way in than starting from zero.

 ReferralFull-timeHybrid